 Psychotic savants could be seen as high-functioning psychotics who only escape recognition thanks to the relative mildness of their symptoms and their compensating inter-personal and political skills.
 Jacquelyn Sanders later admitted that “we became abusers of abused children;” that “children who had aggressive tendencies identified with this aspect of our approach;” and that “we became actors in sexual-sado-masochistic fantasies.”
 The biographer who published these findings concludes that “physical and emotional abuse was a part of everyday life at the Orthogenic School,” with children feeling like frightened prisoners, some of whom were incarcerated for longer than Bettelheim himself had been.

 By contrast to autistic savants, who have mentalistic deficits, psychotic savants have parallel mechanistic ones.
-In Bettelheim’s case the most serious manifestation of this was his complete ignorance of and total lack of interest in the genetic, medical, and constitutional factors in autism.
-However, these were already sufficiently clear to Kanner, the American co-discoverer of autism (along with Asperger in Austria), to establish that it was a predominantly genetic/constitutional disorder and that there was little or no evidence that parents—least of all “refrigerator mothers”—were to blame.
+In Bettelheim’s case the most serious manifestation of this was his complete ignorance of and total lack of interest in the genetic, medical, and constitutional factors in autism which were apparent to Hans Asperger when he first described the syndrome now named after him in the 1940s.